New report points to homicide rate declines in US cities after pandemic-era spike | Health

 - United States

-Homicides are declining in a cross-section of American cities, though their numbers remain higher than before the coronavirus pandemic took hold, according to a new report analysing data from 30 US cities.
+Homicides are declining in a cross-section of American cities, though their numbers remain higher than before the coronavirus pandemic took hold, according to a new report analyzing data from 30 US cities.

 Homicides on average dropped 9.4 per cent during the first half of 2023 as compared to the same period last year, the nonpartisan Council on Criminal Justice found in a report released this week.

-The numbers remained about 24 per cent higher than they were in 2019, and motor vehicle thefts were up sharply in the analysed cities.
+The numbers remained about 24 per cent higher than they were in 2019, and motor vehicle thefts were up sharply in the analyzed cities.

 "We're seeing a continuing decline in homicides, but most cities are not back to levels that prevailed prior to the pandemic," said Richard Rosenfeld, a professor of criminology and criminal justice at the University of Missouri-St. Louis and co-author of the report.